FREQUENTLY ASKED QUESTIONS

 When does the 2018 AmeriCorps JD program start and end?

-The current priority deadline for summer 2016 is April 15, 2016.
-Addtiontally, AmeriCorps JD Members may choose a fall (Sept.
-1-Dec.
-31), winter (Jan.
+AmeriCorps JD Members may choose a spring (Jan.
 1-April 30), or summer (May 1-June 30) start date.
-Regardless of start date, members must complete their project and at least 300 service hours no later than August 31, 2016.
+Regardless of start date, applicants must complete their project and the required hours no later than August 31, 2018 unless they receive permission to extend their term from Equal Justice Works.
 Applicants must provide a start and end date for their term of service in their application materials.
 The student must inform Equal Justice Works immediately if these dates change.

 What is the application deadline?